awmckinley/config/modules/msg.discord/README.md

-# Discord
+# Discord Clients

-Hang out with your friends.
+Cross-platform voice, video, and text chat applications focused on the Discord platform and its ecosystem.